AnirbanSamaddar/Bayes_HHT/README.md

 ~~- Change the test function~~
 ~~- Make necessary changes to the example~~
 - Add Simulation 1 and Simulation 2 (using mice)
+- Fill the texts in the landing page

 # Bayes_HHT
 Implementation of Bayesian Hierarchical Hypothesis Testing